 Author Notification -

-Submissions should follow the IJCAI formatting requirements except (1) the submissions should contain the author names (reviewing will be anonymous) and (2) the page limit is 8 pages including references.
+Submissions should follow the IJCAI formatting requirements except (1) the submissions should contain the author names (reviewing will *not* be anonymous) and (2) the page limit is 8 pages plus one page for references so authors have space to address reviewer comments as needed.
 Formatting style files are found here.

 Related Previous Workshops

 2016 4th Workshop on Goal Reasoning at IJCAI 2016 with 15 submissions

 2015 Workshop on Goal Reasoning at Advances in Cognitive Systems with 14 submissions

 2013 Workshop on Goal Reasoning at Advances in Cognitive Systems with 11 submissions

 2010 Workshop on Goal Directed Autonomy at AAAI 2010 with 11 submissions